 Pumice and Roman Concrete

-The concrete mix design Roman engineers figured out stands as a historically impressive architectural feat.
-Their empire—temples, roads, aqueducts, piers, arenas—was built from this impressive concrete.
-2000 years later: those concrete structures are still there.
+THE CONCRETE mix design Roman engineers developed stands as a historically impressive architectural feat.
+The Roman Empire—temples, roads, aqueducts, piers, arenas—was built from this impressive concrete.
+2000 years later, many of those concrete structures are still there.
 Their concrete was so good they built daring structures that still impress—and are without equal—today.
 The Pantheon and its huge, unreinforced 142-foot concrete dome, for example.
 David Moore, author of The Roman Pantheon: The Triump of Concrete wrote: “Made entirely out of concrete, without the reinforcing support of structural steel, no modern engineer would dare attempt such a feat.”
 Nor would modern building engineering codes allow it—today’s Portland cement concrete simply isn’t good enough.

 The Romans didn’t have a quick-setting cement like we do today, rather, they used hydrated lime—a cementitious product made from limestone that was heated to drive off the carbon dioxide and transform the Calcium Carbonate into Calcium Oxide (lime)—and water.
 Lime does not act like a hydraulic cement on its own, and will only form Calcium Silicate Hydrate (C-S-H)—the all-important cementitious binder that makes concrete work—in the presence of water and pumice (pozzolan).